#MeToo in the Med School

 Asked for comment, Alpern said that he was “highly committed to [increasing] the diversity of the faculty especially at the leadership level.”

-At the time of his appointment, there were only three female chairs at the School of Medicine.
-Now, four of the departmental chairs are female.
+At the time of his appointment, there were two female chairs at the School of Medicine.
+Now, five of the departmental chairs are female.

 “THERE’S MORE TO COME”